mrjung72/sql2excel-nodejs/USER_MANUAL.md

 - Run `npm install` to install dependencies
 - Check Node.js version (requires 16.0+)
 - Clear npm cache: `npm cache clean --force`

+#### 11. DateTime Variables Not Working
+**Problem**: DateTime variables like `${KST_NOW}` not showing values in Excel **Solution**:
+- Check variable syntax (use exact variable names from documentation)
+- Ensure variables are used in queries, not just in variable definitions
+- Enable debug mode to see variable substitution: `DEBUG_VARIABLES=true`
+- Verify the variable processing order is correct

+#### 12. File Path Input Issues (Batch Interface)
+**Problem**: "File not found" errors when using batch interface **Solution**:
+- Remove leading/trailing spaces from file paths
+- Use tab completion or copy-paste to avoid typos
+- Check file extension (.xml vs .json)
+- Ensure file exists in the specified location

+#### 13. SQL Query Formatting Issues in Table of Contents
+**Problem**: SQL queries appear as single line in Table of Contents **Solution**:
+- This is now automatically preserved in v1.2.4+
+- Original SQL formatting with line breaks is maintained
+- No configuration required - works automatically

+#### 14. Creation Timestamp Not Appearing
+**Problem**: Excel sheets don't show creation timestamp **Solution**:
+- This feature is automatic in v1.2.4+
+- Check that you're using the latest version
+- Timestamp appears at the top of each sheet automatically
+- No configuration required

 ### Debug Mode
 Enable debug mode to see detailed variable substitution: